WebSocket

 Server Setup

-WebSocket routes work with @justscale/cluster.
+WebSocket routes work with @justscale/core/cluster.
 WebSocket connections share the same HTTP port:

 Files